SpMakris/Gliding_CV_class/README.md

 # Gliding_CV_class
-This implements 16bit pitch control voltages with adjustable glide/slew.
+This class implements 16bit pitch control voltages with adjustable glide/slew.
 Through the provided API, the user can attach whatever function needed to handle the output values.
 This enables the class to be used with a variety of DAC peripherals and configurations, as well as within a fully digital synthesizer system.

 # Usage